Associate Professor of Operations & Manufacturing Management

 · Dynamic Capacity Management with General Upgrading. (with Y. Yu and X. Chen)

-· To Share or Not to Share: Effects of Forecast Accuracy and Risk Aversion on Information Sharing. (with L. Tian, B. Jiang, and Y. Xu)
+· To Share or Not to Share: Demand Forecast Sharing in a Distribution Channel. (with L. Tian, B. Jiang, and Y. Xu)

-· Supply Contracting under Asymmetric Cost Information and Moral Hazard. (with E. Bolandifar and T. Feng)
+· Asymmetric Cost Information and Enforcement in Supply Contract Design. (with E. Bolandifar and T. Feng)

 · Delegation versus Control in Supply Chain Procurement under Competition. (with E. Bolandifar and P. Kouvelis)

 · A Method for Analyzing Pollution Control Policies: Application to SO2 Emissions in China. (with X. Li and X. Wu)

 · Service Outsourcing: Capacity, Quality and Correlated Costs. (with J. Ren)

 · Responsive Pricing of Fashion Products: The Effects of Demand Learning and Strategic Consumer Behavior. (with Y. Aviv and M. Wei)

 My earlier research focused on energy and environmental systems modeling and analysis.
 We have contributed to the development of the methodology of index decomposition analysis, which can be used to study factors affecting energy consumption and greenhouse gas emissions, and to monitor economy-wide energy efficiency trends.
 The decomposition techniques based on our research have been adopted by national energy agencies and international organizations, including Australia, Canada, New Zealand, the U.S., and the World Bank.